dejanu/killercoda_deal/course/repair_docker/step1.md

 <details>
 <summary>Solution</summary>
-Check the status of `docker.socket`
+Check the status of `docker.socket` and use systemctl to start the unit `systemctl start docker.socket`
 </details>